jamesh46/Quantum-Support-Vector-Machines-Research/README.md

 - We implement three classical SVM kernels (linear, polynomial, and RBF) for baseline comparisons.
 - Statistical evaluations show the QSVM consistently achieves higher accuracy on the cryptographic dataset, demonstrating **quantum advantage** at the 5% confidence level.
-- Deeper circuits can capture richer structure but risk longer simulation times and potential overfitting—underscoring the practical trade-off in **NISQ-era** hardware.
+- Deeper circuits can capture richer structure but risk longer simulation times and potential overfitting, underscoring the practical trade off in **NISQ-era** hardware.

 ### 4. Scalability and Future Directions